-- Ensure the quality of the work the potentially-eating-disordered person is doing, while minimizing the risk of being held liable for any errors that employee may cause.
+- Ensure the quality of the work the potentially eating-disordered person is doing, while minimizing the risk of being held liable for any errors that the employee may cause.

-- Respect that person’s privacy, their right to keeping their personal healthcare-related information to themselves, and their feeling of security with their coworkers.
+- Respect that person’s privacy, their right to keep their personal healthcare-related information to themselves, and their feeling of security with their coworkers.

 I am an eating disorder advocate, but my 'day' job is in Human Resources.
 While I am not an attorney, and what I write here should never replace legal advice from a qualified professional, I can share some suggestions on where to begin in situations such as this.

 First and Foremost: Avoid Making Assumptions

 While sudden weight gain or loss may indeed be the result of an eating disorder, there are other situations that may cause fluctuations in weight or appearance.
 Additionally, it is entirely possible that the employee may already be seeking treatment—they just didn't want to tell their coworkers about it.